Remarks By Deputy Secretary Shanahan at the Air Force Association's Ai

 MODERATOR: So welcome back from lunch.
 You need to stay awake because this is a really important guest.
 This afternoon we have the Deputy Secretary of Defense, the Honorable Patrick Shanahan.

 Prior to assuming his current role, he worked for three decades in the aerospace industry in commercial aircraft operations.
-As deputy -- deputy secretary of Defense, he supports Secretary Mattis' priority of improving readiness through increased lethality, expanding and strengthening alliances and (AUDIO GAP) partnerships, as well as reforming how the Defense Department does business.
+As deputy secretary of Defense, he supports Secretary Mattis' priority of improving readiness through increased lethality, expanding and strengthening alliances and partnerships, as well as reforming how the Defense Department does business.

 He's an engineer with advanced degrees from MIT.
 Prior to joining DOD, Secretary Shanahan worked for the Boeing Company for some 30 years.
 While he worked mostly on commercial airliners, he also supervised Ellen Pawlikowski's and my favorite science project, the Airborne Laser.